AdrMXR/KitHack/README.md

 2. Contactarme mediante el siguiente correo: kithacking@gmail.com
 3. Mandar el screenshot y explicar su problemática con ese fallo.

 ***Importante***: Existirán diversas razones por las que una herramienta incorporada no se ejecute y no precisamente será a causa de un fallo en el código de KitHack.
-Algunos repositorios en GitHub se encuentran desatendidos o los actualizan y en lugar de mejorar empeoran o ya no inician, también puede ser que algún repositorio sea eliminado y por ende se presente usted con algún tipo de error, es por ello que es importante reportar estos fallos y especificar detalladamente que tipo de fallo se le presentó.
+Algunos repositorios en GitHub de las 130 herramientas se encuentran desatendidos o los actualizan y en lugar de mejorar empeoran o ya no inician, también puede ser que algún repositorio sea eliminado y por ende se presente usted con algún tipo de error, es por ello que es importante reportar estos fallos y especificar detalladamente que tipo de error se le presentó.

+## Licensia

+MIT License

+Copyright (c) 2019 Adrián Guillermo

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.